An Empirical Study of Self-Admitted Technical Debt in Machine Learning Software: Case Study Setup

 We extract 318 ML and 318 non-ML python projects following the description from Section~\ref{sec.data}.
 For each ML or non-ML project, we extract comments using \textit{Comment-Parser}, a PyPi framework\footnote{Accessed on: 2024-03-22, \url{https://pypi.org/project/comment-parser/}}.
 We obtained 0.4 Million and 1.5 Million comments in ML and non-ML software respectively.
 A detailed description of the distribution of ML and non-ML software parameters is provided in Table~\ref{tab.ML.nonML.dist}.
 We qualify whether a comment is SATD using the SATD detection tool\footnote{Accessed on: 2024-03-22, \url{https://github.com/Tbabm/SATDDetector-Core}}.
-From Table~\ref{tab.ML.nonML.dist}, we observe that the number of comments in non-ML projects is approximately 2.8 times that of ML projects.
-To resolve the imbalance in this comparison, we collect a \textit{sample of 100,000} ML and non-ML comments and compared the percentage of SATD in ML and non-ML projects.
-We repeat this 100 times, to ensure that our results are not based on a particular sample.
+We perform sampling with replacement (bootstrapping) and compare the amount of SATD in ML and Non-ML projects across 1,000 runs.
+Since the number of comments in ML and Non-ML projects are disproportionate (see Table~\ref{tab.ML.nonML.dist}), bootstrapping prevents our results to be dependent on any one-specific sample seed, keeping the Standard Error ($\mathrm{SE} = \frac{s}{\sqrt{n}}$) of our setup as low as 0.07\% for ML comments and 0.05\% for non-ML comments.

 We chose to perform our analysis on non-ML projects instead of reusing results previously published, to allow for a fair comparison.
 In fact, parameters like the programming language (Python vs Java in prior studies), the SATD detection tool, and the number of projects can impact the comparison.
 Nevertheless, we will refer to prior findings whenever relevant.